 Ikuyo Kono, third generation tea master, will prepare traditional Japanese tea for participants and you will have an opportunity for hands-on practice yourself.
-Kathy Matsunami, wagashi instructor, will teach you how to make your own spring nerikiri creations.
-Together we will enjoy freshly whisked matcha paired with spring-inspired wagashi while enjoying a beautiful view.
+Kathy Matsunami, wagashi instructor, will teach you how to make your own nerikiri creations.
+Together we will enjoy freshly whisked matcha paired with wagashi while enjoying a beautiful view.
 Students will take home several pieces of their own nerikiri creations.

 *Cancellations accepted until 2 days prior to the workshop